Rethinking what workplace wellness in education really means.

 S2 Episode 1 | Passing the Torch: The Evolution of TAUGHT with Melissa LeFort

-In this special transition episode of TAUGHT, original host Melissa LeFort passes the mic to Amy as the podcast evolves from sharing stories of educator burnout to spotlighting systemic solutions.
-Their conversation reflects on the show’s deeply personal origins and sets the stage for a new season focused on reimagining what workplace well-being in education can look like.
+In this special transition episode of TAUGHT, original host Melissa LeFort passes the mic as the podcast evolves from sharing stories of educator burnout to spotlighting systemic solutions.
+The conversation reflects on the show’s deeply personal origins and sets the stage for a new season focused on reimagining what workplace well-being in education can look like.

 Research-Based Resources for Educator Well-being